daudix/daudix.one/content/find/index.md

 - [Lemmy](https://lemmy.zip/u/daudix)
 - [YouTube](https://www.youtube.com/@ddaudix)

-I have changed (and will change) the Fediverse instance I'm on, so to make sure nothing is lost, here is my Fediverse timeline:
+I have changed the Fediverse instance I'm on, so to make sure nothing is lost, here is my Fediverse timeline:

 <small>From newest to oldest ↓</small>
 <ol id="timeline">